-BOCHK Group has established business continuity plans to support business operations in the event of an emergency or disaster.
-Adequate backup facilities are maintained and periodic drills are conducted.
-Under the guidance of BOCHK LCO, Brunei Branch continues to improve its business continuity planning, such as business impact analysis, and back-up facilities.
+The Brunei Branch has established business continuity plans to support business operations in the event of an emergency or disaster.
+Adequate back-up facilities are maintained and periodic drills are conducted.
+Under the guidance of BOCHK LCO, the Brunei Branch continues to improve its business continuity planning, such as business impact analysis, and back-up facilities.
 In addition, insurance is purchased to mitigate unforeseeable operational risks.